dustingetz/react-cursor/README.md

     cursor.refine('b').refine('foo').set({ 'bar': 43, 'baz': ['red', 'green'] })
     cursor.refine('b', 'foo', 'baz', 1).set('blue')

-Cursors are heavily memoized to preserve reference equality between equivalent cursors, such that we can implement `React.shouldComponentUpdate` trivially and O(1):
+If two cursors are equivalent as far as React rendering is concerned, they are ===.
+This lets us implemenet `React.shouldComponentUpdate` trivially and fast:

     shouldComponentUpdate: function (nextProps, nextState) {
         return this.props.cursor !== nextProps.cursor;
     }

 Since the whole point of using cursors is to allow us to store all the app state in a single value, React needs to re-render the entire app from the top with every state change.
 This means that providing proper implementation of `shouldComponentUpdate` is critical to maintain smooth performance. `react-cursor` provides this optimization as a mixin.

-Props listed in `refFields` will compare old and new with a reference check, and other props will be compared with a value check, unless they are listed in `ignoreFields` which is useful under rare circumstances.
+Props listed in `refFields` will compare old and new with a reference check, and other props will be compared with a value check, unless they are listed in `ignoreFields` which is necessary under rare circumstances.

 Cursors also have `pendingValue()` for use in event handlers.
 This mechanically solves the [double setState bug](https://github.com/facebook/react/issues/122).